EmrD/flutter-splash-screen-with-animations/README.md

-# Flutter Language Learning App
+# Flutter Splash Screen App

-A new Flutter project that helps to learn new words.
+A new Flutter project that shows how to make animations on splash screen.

 ## Getting Started